When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 One of the most iconic names in British motorsport has just released a range of very classy-looking e-bikes – Cooper electric bikes (of Mini Cooper fame) look amazing, and use some very innovative technology.
 There’s something suitable for all riders, whether you’re after a single-speed urban e-bike or maybe something for longer riders.
 There is also a classic mixte frame suitable for Women or older riders.

-Mike and Charlie Cooper founded Cooper Bikes in 2009 with the aim of making innovative bikes for a city environment.
-More recently, Cooper have formed a partnership with German company Technibike to produce a range of electric bikes that blend classic British styling with modern e-bike technology.
+Mike and Charlie Cooper founded Cooper Bikes in 2009 to make innovative bikes for a city environment.
+More recently, Cooper has formed a partnership with German company Technibike to produce a range of electric bikes that blend classic British styling with modern e-bike technology.

 What motor does the Cooper Electric Bike use?

 Cooper electric bikes use the Zehus fully integrated 250w rear hub motor with a 173Wh battery.
 This motor is unique in the world of OEM e-bike systems as the motor, battery, and electronics are all housed within the rear hub.
 This kind of setup has its advantages and disadvantages.

 The whole system weighs in at just 3kg, which is slightly less than the new X20 system from Mahle.
 One of the trade-offs is the small 173Wh battery capacity – this is tiny when compared with other e-bikes of a similar price.
 However, there’s some clever tech used which should level the playing field a little.

 This system uses the Kinetic Energy Recovery System (KERS) which allows the motor to store energy and use it when needed.
 This system is activated by backpedalling, or when coasting downhill – according to Zehus it needs to be activated by a remote controller.
 I’m not sure how effective this system will be, but I would imagine at best it may increase range by a few miles if used correctly.